universal-ctags/citre/docs/user-manual/citre-global.md

 - Python (>=2.6.
 3.x are also supported)
 - Pygments.
 Check if it's installed properly by `$ python -m pygments -h`.
 This should print the help message of Pygments.
 - Ctags.
-The documentation requires Exuberant Ctags, but Universal Ctags could do the work (and should be better).
+The GNU Global documentation says Exuberant Ctags is required, but Universal Ctags could do the work (and should be better).

 For latest information, see `plugin-factory/PLUGIN_HOWTO.pygments` in the GNU Global source tree.